dod-cyber-crime-center/sqlite-dissect/README.md

 and is scalable to those use cases.
 Although one specific type of signature is preferred by default in the application, SQLite Dissect generates multiple versions of a signature and can eventually support carving by specifying other signatures or providing your own.
-Since SQLite Dissect generates the signature based off of existing data within the SQLite files automatically there is no need to supply SQLite Dissect a signature for a particular schema or application.
+Since SQLite Dissect generates the signature based off of existing data within the SQLite files automatically, there is no need to supply SQLite Dissect a signature for a particular schema or application.
 This could be implemented though to allow possibly more specific/targeted carving of SQLite files through this application.

 Journal carving is supported primarily for WAL files.
 If a WAL file is found, this application will parse through each of the commit records in sequence and assign a version to them.
 This is the same as timelining that some applications use to explain this.
-Rollback journals are treated as a full unallocated block currently and only support export to csv files.
+Rollback journals are currentlytreated as a full unallocated block and only support export to csv files.

 SQLite Dissect can support output to various forms: text, csv, xlsx, and sqlite.
 Due to certain constraints on what can be written to some file types, certain modifications need to be made.
-For instance, when writing SQLite columns such as row_id that are already going to pre-exist in the table for export to a SQLite file.
-In cases like these, we need to preface the columns with "sd_" so they will not conflict with the actual row_id column.
-This also applies to internal schema objects, so if certain SQLite tables are requested to be written to a SQLite file, than these will be prefaced with a "iso_" so they will not conflict with similar internal schema objects that may already exist in the SQLite file bring written to.
+For instance, when writing SQLite columns such as row_id that are already going to pre-exist in the table for export to a SQLite file we need to preface the columns with "sd_" so they will not conflict with the actual row_id column.
+This also applies to internal schema objects.
+If certain SQLite tables are requested to be written to a SQLite file, than these will be prefaced with "iso_" so they will not conflict with similar internal schema objects that may already exist in the SQLite file bring written to.
 In xlsx or csv, due to a "=" symbol indicating a type of equation, these are prefaced with a " " character to avoid this issue.
 More details can be found in the code documentation of the export classes themselves.

 SQLite Dissect opens the file as read only and acts as a read only interpreter when parsing and carving the SQLite file.
 This is to ensure no changes are made to the files being analyzed.
-The only use of the sqlite3 libraries in python are to write the output to a SQLite file if that option is specified for output.
+The only use of the sqlite3 libraries in Python are to write the output to a SQLite file if that option is specified for output.

 #### Additional Notes: